Speech Therapy

 Speech Assessment and Therapy after Thyroid Surgery

-Multidisciplinary approach to the voice recovery is important aspect after thyroid surgery.
-The risk of injury to the Recurrent Laryngeal Nerve resulting in vocal cord paralysis is very small and happens in about 1% of the patients.
+A Multidisciplinary approach to voice recovery is an essential aspect after thyroid surgery.
+The risk of injury to the Recurrent Laryngeal Nerve resulting in vocal cord paralysis is minimal and happens in about 1% of the patients.

-Temporally voice disturbance for several days after the surgery happens in about 15-20% of the patients and last for about 1 week.
-Appropriate voice utilization (not to over use it after the surgery) and strengthening of the voice after surgery will speed up the recovery.
-It is possible with specially design exercises that developed by our speech therapy team at Jersey Shore University Medical Center.
-Every patient will have an opportunity to see speech therapist before (to document the baseline) and after the surgery.
-Small group of the patients will have such complains as “through feel tired”, “through become sore”, inability to raise the voice or shortness of breaths during speaking.
-Those patients will benefit from short course of speech therapy.
+Temporal voice disturbance for several days after the surgery happens in about 15-20% of the patients and lasts for about 1 week.
+Appropriate voice use (not overuse after surgery) and post-surgery voice strengthening will speed recovery.
+It is possible with specially designed exercises developed by our speech therapy team at CentraSate Medical Center.
+Every patient will have an opportunity to see a speech therapist before (to document the baseline) and after the surgery.
+A small group of patients will have such complaints as “feel tired”, “feel sore”, inability to raise their voice, or shortness of breath while speaking.
+Those patients will benefit from a short course of speech therapy.

-Speech pathologist during a therapy session with patient after thyroid surgery
+Speech pathologist during a therapy session with a patient after thyroid surgery